Ashish-231/Data-Analysis-Dashboard/README.md

 ## Dataset Used
 - <a href="https://bit.ly/3TmtJnf">HR DATA</a>
 ## Question (KPI's)
--What is the overall employee attrition rate over the selected time period?
+- What is the overall employee attrition rate over the selected time period?
--Which department or job role has the highest attrition rate?
+- Which department or job role has the highest attrition rate?
--How does attrition vary across different age groups and gender?
+- How does attrition vary across different age groups and gender?
--What is the average tenure of employees before they leave the organization?
+- What is the average tenure of employees before they leave the organization?
--How do attrition rates differ by salary bands or education levels?
+- How do attrition rates differ by salary bands or education levels?
--Are there identifiable patterns in attrition based on years of service?
+- Are there identifiable patterns in attrition based on years of service?
--How has attrition changed following recent HR policy changes or initiatives?
+- How has attrition changed following recent HR policy changes or initiatives?

--Dashboard <a href="https://bit.ly/3TmtJnf">View Dashboard</a>
+-Dashboard <a href="[https://bit.ly/3TmtJnf](https://github.com/Ashish-231/Data-Analysis-Dashboard/blob/main/Dashboard%20picture.png)">View Dashboard</a>